LoopDAO/rostra-app/README.md

 - Free mint, you can create NFT as many as you want

 ## Roadmap(Simple yet powerful)
+Get the status of these features from https://github.com/orgs/LoopDAO/projects/1/views/1

 - Unipass support
 - Support to update NFT info
 	- name